bootstrap-vue/bootstrap-vue/src/icons/README.md

 <span class="badge badge-info small">v2.7.0+</span>

-BootstrapVue includes two spinning animation options for icons: `spin` and `pulse`.
-Both animations spin the icon clockwise, but pulse uses a stepped spin.
-A third animation called `cylon` is also provided.
+BootstrapVue includes four build-in animations for icons:

+- `'spin'` smothly spins the icon clockwise
+- `'pulse'` spins the icon clockwise, but in a pulsed step style
+- `'cylon'` slides the icon left-right
+- '`cylon-vertical'` slides the icon up-down

-To use the spin animation, set the `animation` prop to one of the animation names `'spin'`, `'pulse'` or `'cylon'`.
+To use the animation, set the `animation` prop to one of the animation names above.

 ```html
 <template>